 - Trouble breathing.

-Though women understand so much about their own bodies and the menstrual cycle, a lot can become unclear after giving birth.
+Though many women understand their bodies and menstrual cycles, a lot can become unclear after giving birth.
 Do not fear reaching out to a professional for some peace of mind and more information.